ghostbustermx/wordpress_pluggin/README.md

 1. Upload the plugin files to the `/wp-content/plugins/gman-end-point` directory, or install the plugin through the composer with "composer require german/gman-end-point" command.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. (When installed, the plugin has to make available a custom endpoint on the WordPress site.
+3. (When installed, the plugin has to make available a custom endpoint on the WordPress site "/exercise/inpsyde".
 With “custom endpoint” we mean an arbitrary URL not recognized by WP as a standard URL, like a permalink or so.
 Note that this is not a REST endpoint.
 When a visitor navigates to that endpoint, the plugin has to send an HTTP request to a REST API endpoint.
 The API is available at https://jsonplaceholder.typicode.com/ and the endpoint to call is /users.
 The plugin will parse the JSON response and will use it to build and display an HTML table.
 Each row in the HTML table will show the details for a user.
 The column's id, name, and username are mandatory.
 The content of three mandatory columns must be a link (<a> tag).
 When a visitor clicks any of these links, the details of that user must be shown.
 For that, the plugin will do another API request to the user-details endpoint.